A homemade wood-fired pizza is a thing of beauty, but not all of us have the space to build a full-sized authentic Italian pizza oven in our backyard.

 Both ovens come with a built-in thermometer, although we would suggest investing in a quality infrared thermometer for a more accurate reading.

-Choosing between designs is at least a little subjective, but we preferred the look of the colored Roccbox and that fact that it had folding legs, stood a little higher for a better working height, and had that touch-safe silicone cladding.
+Choosing between designs is at least a little subjective, but we preferred the look of the colored Roccbox and the fact that it had folding legs, stood a little higher for a better working height and had that touch-safe silicone cladding.

-One of the main selling points of the Ooni Pro is that it can run on four different fuels – charcoal, wood chunks, wood pellets, and a gas burner.
+One of the main selling points of the Ooni Pro is that it can run on different fuels – charcoal, wood chunks, and a gas burner.

-However, the wood pellet firebox and gas burner are sold separately and aren’t available in the US at the moment.
+However, the gas burner is sold separately.
 This means that right out of the box, the Roccbox, which runs on wood or gas, is actually more versatile.

 It’s worth noting that both ovens have excellent insulation, temperature control, and built-in pizza stones.